johntitus/IronWorkerDebFinder/Readme.md

 4) Queue a task for the worker in the Iron Worker GUI.

-Log into Iron.io and select your Project workers.
+- Log into Iron.io and select your Project workers.

-Click on the `depfinder` worker.
+- Click on the `depfinder` worker.

-Click the `Queue a Task` button.
+- Click the `Queue a Task` button.
+A modal window will open up.

-In the `Payload` area, put in the name of the libraries you need to use.
+- In the `Payload` area of the modal window, put in the name of the libraries you need to use.
 For example, `libphash0-dev cimg-dev`.

-Click `Queue Task`
+- Click `Queue Task`

 5) Read the Task Log to get a list of the dependencies needed.